-Travelling can be so much fun, you get to experience new adventures, meet new people, see new places and create memories with the one’s you love.
+Travelling can be so much fun, you get to experience new adventures, meet new people, see new places and create memories with the ones you love.
 But planning a holiday can be a bit overwhelming and stressful, especially if you don’t know where to begin…

-To make things easier for you, I have created a list with 15 questions to help you with your travel planning.
+To make things easier for you, I have created a list of 15 questions to help you with your travel planning.
 If there is one thing I have learned from studying tourism, it is that planning your holiday must be just as fun and adventurous as the holiday itself.

 Before you begin answering these questions, make yourself a nice cup of coffee or tea, get your favorite notebook or planner and make yourself comfortable.

 - When do I want to go?
 This can vary, depending on your situation.
-For example when you can get leave, when is the best time to visit the destination etc. This is just a brainstorming session, so if you are uncertain about the date, just write down a time of year.
+For example when you can get leave, when is the best time to visit the destination, etc. This is just a brainstorming session, so if you are uncertain about the date, just write down a time of year.
 But try to be as specific as possible.

 - How long do I want to go?
 For a weekend?
 For the whole summer vacation?
 A quick getaway?
 You decide…

 - Who will go with me?
-Family, friends or maybe even alone?
+Family, friends, or maybe even alone?
 Just like knowing where you want to go, knowing how many people will go with you is just as important.
 Except if you are backpacking, traveling solo can cost a whole lot more, especially, when it comes to accommodation.

 - Why do I want to take this holiday?
 The purpose of your holiday is also of great value because if your sole purpose is to relax and do nothing, you won’t arrange an action-packed holiday with 5 daily activities.
 By knowing the purpose of your holiday, the rest of the questions will be so much easier.